Module 2: Essentials for Research Data#

 When you work with personal data at TU Delft, these are the materials to read:

-Before starting the data collection/creation within your project, it is good to reflect where you will store and how you will back up the data.
-Selecting a storage and backup strategy will mean that data is safe during your research project, including in the case of unpredicted problems.
-Following good data storage practices protect you from data loss and facilitate effective collaborations.
+Before starting the data collection/creation within your project, it is important to reflect where you will store and how you will back up the data.
+Selecting a storage and backup strategy will ensure that data is safe during your research project, including in the case of unpredicted problems.
+Following best practices on data storage and backup can help protect against data loss and facilitate effective collaboration.

 In this video, we will go through the infrastructure provided centrally at TU Delft for storing, backup and sharing Research Data.
-You should ask your supervisor if within your research group/department/ project there is a preferred approach for data storage and backup, or if there are customised solutions already in place.
+You should ask your supervisor if there is a preferred approach for data storage and backup within your research group/department/ project, or if there are customised solutions already in place.

 After the topic on the Research data infrastructure, you should now be able to answer the questions of this quiz.
 Good luck!

-Topic 4: The responsibilities for PhD candidates regarding RDM and Research Software at TU Delft#
+2.4 The Responsibilities of PhD candidates Regarding RDM and Research Software at TU Delft#

 In this section we would like to make you aware of the responsibilities of TU Delft PhD candidates regarding Research Data Management.
 These responsibilities are detailed in the University and Faculty Policies.

-It is very important for TU Delft that researchers follow best practices on Research Data Management (RDM).
-That is why since 2018 TU Delft has published a set of policies which provide a clear division of roles and responsibilities around RDM.
+It is very important for TU Delft that researchers follow best practices on Research Data and Software Management.
+That is why TU Delft has been publishing policies since 2018.
+The policies provide a clear vision of the rules and responsibilities around Research Data and Software Management.

 Click to read the Research Data framework policy πŸ“–